wger-project/docs/docs/api/routines.rst

      - 3
      - 4

+An important concept (and parameter) is the "iteration".
+An iteration is simply the complete cycle of all the days in the routine.
+Once all the days in the routine have been completed, the next occurrence of the first day marks the start of a new iteration.
+Note that in practice, this will most likely be a week.

 With the ``need_logs_to_advance`` flag you can control whether there needs to be a logged session for the day for the day to proceed.
 Otherwise, the day will be repeated